The Origin of the Orbital Parameter Distribution of Merging Halos

 Note that the initial factor of $|V_\mathrm{r}|$ in equation~(\ref{eq:distribution}) arises from the fact that secondary halos cross the virial radius of the primary halo (i.e. they merge with it) at a rate proportional to their radial velocity at the virial radius \citep{benson_orbital_2005}.
 Note also that we include contributions from halos which are initially ingoing (i.e. $V^\prime_\mathrm{r} < 0$ and outgoing $V^\prime_\mathrm{r} > 0$).

-The velocity $(V^\prime_\mathrm{r},V^\prime_\theta)$ is computed from $(V_\mathrm{r},V_\theta)$ and $r$ under the assumption that the secondary halo moves in a Keplerian potential corresponding to the mass of the primary halo.
+The velocity $(V^\prime_\mathrm{r},V^\prime_\theta)$ is computed from $(V_\mathrm{r},V_\theta)$ and $r$ under the assumption that the secondary halo moves in a Keplerian potential\footnote{We discuss the validity of this assumption in \S \ref{sec:discussion}.} corresponding to the mass of the primary halo.
 We exclude from the integral radii $r < 1$ (i.e. within the virial radius of the primary halo), and those for which the time-of-flight from $r$ to the primary halo virial radius exceeds the age of the Universe (this latter condition has little effect on the results).

 Evaluating the above distribution then only requires models for $\xi_\mathrm{ps}(r)$ and $p(V^\prime_\mathrm{r},V^\prime_\theta|r)$.
 We assume that $\xi_\mathrm{ps}(r)=b(M_\mathrm{p})b(M_\mathrm{s})\xi_\mathrm{lin}(r)$, where $b(M)$ is the bias of halos of mass $M$, and $\xi_\mathrm{lin}(r)$ is the linear theory two-point correlation function, which is computed via the Fourier transform of the power spectrum.
 For the bias, $b(M)$, we use the model of \cite{tinker_large_2010}.